-Essential • Essential transport infrastructure (including mass evacuation routes) which has to cross the Infrastructure area at risk. • Essential utility intrastructure which has to be located in a flood risk area for operational reasons, including electricity generating power stations and grid and primary substations; and water treatment works that need to remain operational in times of flood.
+ood hisk valuerability classification from the 1417 G (Table 2).
+Essential Infrastructure • Essential transport infrastructure (including mass evacuation routes) which has to cross the area at risk.
+Essential utility infrastructure which has to be located in a flood risk area for operational reasons, including electricity generating power stations and grid and primary substations; and water treatment works that need to remain operational in times of flood.
 Wind turbines.
-Highly • Police and ambulance stations; fire stations and command centres; telecommunications Vulnerable installations required to be operational during flooding.
-Emergency dispersal points.
-Basement owenings.
-Caravans, mobile homes and park homes intended for permanent residential use.
-Installations requiring hazardous substances consent.
-(Where there is a demonstrable need to locate such installations for bulk storage of materials with port or other similar facilities, or such installations with energy infrastructure or carbon capture and storage installations, that require coastal or water-side locations, or need to be located in other high flood risk areas, in More these instances the facilities should be classified as "Essential Infrastructure").
-Vulnerable Residential institutions such as residential care homes, children's homes, social services homes, prisons and hostels.
-Buildings used for dwelling houses, student halls of residence, drinking establishments, nightclubs and hotels. • Non-residential uses for health services, nurseries and educational establishments.
+Highly Police and ambulance stations; fire stations and command centres; telecommunications Vulnerable installations required to be operational during flooding. • Emergency dispersal points.
+Basement dwellings.
+Caravans, mobile homes and park homes intended for permanent residential use. • Installations requiring hazardous substances consent.
+(Where there is a demonstrable need to locate such installations for bulk storage of materials with port or other similar facilities, or such installations with energy infrastructure or carbon capture and storage installations, that require coastal or water-side locations, or need to be located in other high flood risk areas, in these instances the facilities should be classified as 'Essential Infrastructure').
+More Hospitals Vulnerable Residential institutions such as residential care homes, children's homes, social services homes, prisons and hostels.
+Buildings used for dwelling houses, student halls of residence, drinking establishments, nightclubs and hotels.
+Non-residential uses for health services, nurseries and educational establishments.
 Landfill and sites used for waste management facilities for hazardous waste.
-Sites used for holiday or short let caravans and camping, subject to a specific warping and evacuation plan.
-Less • Police, ambulance and fire stations which are not required to be operational during flooding.
-Vulnerable • Buildings used for shops; financial, professional and other services; restaurants, cafes and hot food takeaways; offices; general industry, storage and distribution; non-residential institutions not included in the 'More Vulnerable' class; and assembly and leisure.
+Sites used for holiday or short-let caravans and camping, subject to a specific warning and evacuation plan.
+Less Police, ambulance and fire stations which are not required to be operational during flooding.
+Vulnerable Buildings used for shops; financial, professional and other services; restaurants, cafes and hot food takeaways; offices; general industry, storage and distribution; non-residential institutions not included in the 'More Vulnerable' class; and assembly and leisure.
+Land and buildings used for agriculture and forestry.
 Waste treatment (except landfill and hazardous waste facilities).
-Minerals working and processing (except for sand and gravel working). • Water treatment works which do not need to remain operational during times of flood. • Sewage treatment works, if adequate measures to control pollution and manage sewage during flooding events are in place.
+Minerals working and processing (except for sand and gravel working).
+Water treatment works which do not need to remain operational during times of flood.
+Sewage treatment works, if adequate measures to control pollution and manage sewage design floor than the second are to place. \A/a+ - :- during flooding events are in place.
 Water- Flood control infrastructure.
-Water transmission infrastructure and numping stations Development Sewage transmission infrastructure and pumping stations. · • Sand and gravel working. • Docks, marinas and wharves.
+Water transmission infrastructure and numbing stations.
+Compatible Development Water transmission infrastructure and pumping stations.
+Sowage transmission infrastructure and pumping stations.
+Development Sewage transmission infrastructure and pumping stations.Sand and gravel working.
+Docks, marinas and wharves.
 Navigation facilities.
 Ministry of Defence defence installations.
-Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location Water-based recreation (excluding sleeping accommodation) Lifeguard and coastguard stations.
-Amenity open space, nature conservation and biodiversity, outdoor sports and recreation and essential facilities such as changing rooms. • Essential ancillary sleeping or residential accommodation for staff required by uses in this category, subject to a specific warning and evacuation plan.
+Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location.
+Water-based recreation (excluding sleeping accommodation).
+Lifeguard and coastguard stations.
+Amenity open space, nature conservation and biodiversity, outdoor sports and recreation and essential facilities such as changing rooms.
+Essential ancillary sleeping or residential accommodation for staff required by uses in this category, subject to a specific warning and evacuation plan. fined in Schodule 10 to the Environmental Permitting (England and Wales) Pegulations 2010